Why being broke makes you smarter

 Your new constraint clarity playbook

-1. The Reality Filter
+1. The reality filter

 Before spending a dollar, ask: "Does this directly solve a customer problem that someone will pay for?"
 If the answer isn't an immediate yes, cut it.
 No brand guidelines, no team retreats, no perfect office setup.
 Just customer problems and solutions.